cflor510/Wordpress-/README.md

 ### Sources:https://klikki.fi/adv/wordpress2.html, https://www.exploit-db.com/exploits/36844

 ### Overview:
   Many of the wordpress version before 4.2.1 were vulnerable to stored cross-site -scripting attacks.
-Attcackers can inject Javascript in a comment in a post and the attack would commence once the administrator has approved of a previous comment.
+Attackers can inject Javascript in a comment in a post and the attack would commence once the administrator has approved of a previous comment.
+  The comment itself would need to be a very long comment(64kb or more) because that is the limit the MySQL database allows.
   Once the code has been triggered, the attacker can act as the administrator and change the password, add a new post, etc.

 ### Walkthrough: